pvandervelde/mindvortex/drafts/2100-01-01-Software-development-pipeline-Design-robustness.md

     (but don't over-alert) so that we get alerted before everything is on fire.
   - Automatic remediation if possible
   - Fall-backs for everything
+- Notes
+  - Robustness and performance are generally not friends.
+A robust process can well be slower than a non-robust one because it's easy to be fast if stuff doesn't have to work.